 Computing and analysis

-Tablestore is compatible with a wide range of tools, such as MaxCompute, Spark, Data Lake Analytics (DLA), Hive, Hadoop MapReduce, and Function Compute, to help you further process and analyze data.
+Tablestore is compatible with a wide range of tools, such as MaxCompute, Spark, Data Lake Analytics (DLA), Hive, Hadoop MapReduce, Function Compute, Realtime Compute for Apache Flink, and Tablestore SQL query to help you further process and analyze data.

 |MaxCompute||Use MaxCompute to access Tablestore||You can use the MaxCompute client to create an external table and use the external table to access Tablestore data.|